-CRISIL MI&A expects capacity addition at major ports to increase at CAGR 2-5% between fiscals 2023 and 2028, expanding by 300-350 MT.
-This is lower than ~450 MT capacity added between fiscals 2018 and 2022, without considering the re-rating of capacities.
+CRISIL MI&A expects capacity addition at major ports to increase at CAGR 2-5% between fiscals 2024 and 2028, expanding by 350-450 MT.

-The utilisation levels are expected to remain at similar levels going forward.
+The utilization levels are expected to remain at similar levels going forward.

 Fig 25: Utilisation rate at major ports